 Havasu Falls is on tribal land that belongs to the Havasupai Indian Tribe.
 The Havasupai Indians require that all visitors reserve a permit in advance.

 Permits are in high demand because the waterfalls are so popular.
-You must reserve your permits by February or March or they will all be sold out for the entire year.
+You must reserve your permits on February 1 when the permit reservation period opens up or they will all be sold out for the entire year.
+You can reserve online.

-The Havasupai Tribe require that all visitors stay overnight in the canyon.
+The Havasupai Tribe require that all visitors stay overnight in the canyon and as of 2019 they are requiring a minimum stay of 3 nights on each reservation.
 This is for your own safety due to the nature of the challenging 10 mile hike each direction.
 No day hiking is allowed.

-It is recommended that you stay 2 or more nights at Havasu Falls.
+It is easy to spend 3 or more nights at Havasu Falls and exploring Havasu Canyon.
 There is a lot to see and do in the canyon.
 If you visit for only one night you will not have the chance to see much.
 You will take most of the day hiking to the waterfalls and will be too tired to explore when you arrive, then the next day you will have to leave.

 Most people camp in the Havasu Falls campground.
 You will need to bring all of your own equipment to stay here and you will need to carry that equipment with you while hiking.
 The tribe does offer the option to hire a pack horse to carry some equipment for an added fee, but it is best to prepare to carry your own equipment and food.

 There is a Lodge/hotel that some people stay at in the canyon.
 It is in the village of Supai, Arizona which is about 2 miles away from Havasu Falls.
 You will pass through Supai on your hike to the waterfalls.
 The lodge is very basic, does not have many rooms, and offers no food.